 When I was a teenager, I love store-bought frosting and box cake mix.
-I spent my Friday nights baking, as opposed to what the popular kids were doing.
+I spent my Friday nights baking at home, as opposed to what the popular kids were doing.
 As a young adult, I learned to make American buttercream from scratch.
 I couldn't go back to store-bought frosting after that.
-Later I discovered Swiss Meringue buttercream and couldn't go back to American buttercream.
-Recently I discovered Italian buttercream and fell in love.
+Later I discovered Swiss and Italian Meringue buttercream and fell in love.

-Swiss and Italian buttercreams take a bit more preparation, but the end result is oh so worth it.
+Swiss and Italian buttercreams take a bit more preparation, but the end result is so worth it.
 They are great as fillings and frostings on cakes.
-For cupcakes and intricate pipping designs, I find these meringue-based buttercreams a bit too much delicate and sometimes unstable, particularly the Italian buttercream with the egg yolks.
+Because they are also so stable, they are great for intricate pipping.
+Enjoy my version of an Italian meringue-style mocha buttercream

 Italian Mocha Buttercream Recipe